 When you or a loved one are facing serious criminal charges, turn to an attorney with the trust of the Arizona legal community.
 AZ Defenders is ready to help.

 Great lawyers.
 They have been helping me with a case for a little bit of time now.
 Holly, Lesley, and Craig are a wonderful team.
 I would and have recommended them to friends.

 – Abigail D.

 There are many offenses that a person in Chandler, Arizona, could face.
-The team at AZ Defenders specializes in all areas of criminal defense.
+The team at AZ Defenders handles all areas of criminal defense.
 Without listing all of the charges we are capable of helping defend a person against, we commonly handle the following types of cases:

 Our team has vast experience helping people charged with misdemeanors or felonies in the state of Arizona.
 We understand that a guilty conviction for these crimes can include a range of punishments, such as jail or prison time, lengthy probation, and major fines.
 In some cases, a person could lose their driving privileges.
 We also know that sex crimes often require a person to register as a sex offender, and we work diligently to avoid this possibility.

 The classification of your crime – felony, misdemeanor or petty offense – can significantly impact your future.
 A conviction for a petty offense, for example, will lead to much less serious penalties than a felony.
 Every state puts different crimes into distinct categories.